railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    Procurement Method Produce               Buy
    ================== ===================== =====================
-   MTS                Wait for availability Wait for availability MTO                Production Order      Supplier Order
+   MTS                Wait for availability Wait for availability MTO                Production Order      Purchase Order
    ================== ===================== =====================

 .. table:: Consequences of Procurement Methods when using Services